-Foreign currency translation differences consist of foreign exchange impacts arising from foreign currency transactions.
+Foreign exchange gains/losses consists of foreign exchange impacts arising from foreign currency transactions.

 Taxation

 We are subject to corporate taxation in Ireland.
 Due to the nature of our business, we have generated losses since inception and have therefore not paid Irish corporation tax.